Moderna shares jump on US$1.5 billion US contract for COVID-19 vaccine

 The deal confirms Moderna's experimental vaccine is one of the leading contenders, said BMO analyst George Farmer, who has an "outperform" rating on the stock.

-"We assume other countries ... will want to secure deals out of sheer responsibility before the capacity of the major 3-4 players is locked up."
+"We assume other countries ... will want to secure deals out of sheer responsibility before the capacity of the major 3 to 4 players is locked up."

 Effective vaccines and treatments are seen as essential in halting the COVID-19 pandemic, with governments also signing deals for potential vaccines from companies such as AstraZeneca and Pfizer Inc .